Gernikako Arbola: Dynasty

 The tree's significance is illustrated by an event which occurred shortly after the Guernica bombings.
-When the Francoist troops took the town, the Tercio of Begoña, formed by Carlist volunteers from Biscay, put an armed guard around the tree to protect it against the Falangists, who had wanted to fell this symbol of Basque nationalism.
-On 26 June 1950, Xavier of Bourbon-Parma, claimant to the Spanish throne during Franco's dictatorial regime, swore the Basque charters in the Oak of Guernica.
+When the Francoist troops took the town, the Tercio of Begoña, formed by Carlist volunteers from Biscay, put an armed guard around the tree to protect it against their Falangist allies, who had wanted to fell this symbol of Basque nationalism.

+On 26 June 1950, Xavier of Bourbon-Parma, Carlist claimant to the Spanish throne during Franco's dictatorial regime, swore the Basque charters in the Oak of Guernica.

 An oak tree is depicted on the heraldic arms of Biscay and subsequently on the arms of many of the towns of Biscay.
 An oak leaf logo is used by the local government of Biscay.
 The logo of the Basque nationalist party Eusko Alkartasuna has one half red and the other green, the colors of the Basque flag.
 An old version of the logo of the Basque nationalist youth organisation Jarrai also display oak leaves.
 The Basque authorities present descendants of the tree as a symbol of friendship to Basque diaspora groups and related cities.